Paul Dixon Show: Classic moments

-While Dixon's antics by today's standards might be construed as chauvinistic or even over-the-top sexist, there was an unspoken understanding between Dixon and his audience (both in-studio and at home) that he was only seeking the laughs and cheers that the antics generated.
-(Dixon was in fact married with two children.)
+While Dixon's antics by today's standards might be construed as chauvinistic or even over-the-top sexist, there was an unspoken understanding between Dixon and his audience, both in-studio and at home, that he was only seeking the laughs and cheers that the antics generated.
+Dixon was happily married with two children.

 David Letterman credits Paul Dixon for inspiring his choice of career as a talk-show host.
 Letterman frequently viewed the show as a youngster on Crosley/Avco Indianapolis station WLWI, where he later began his professional broadcasting career in the 1970s.